mucommander/mucommander/package/readme.txt

 New features:
 - Support compression and decompression of XZ archives.
 - Enable filtering file search by file size.
+- Added 'Show in enclosing folder' action for a file search result that opens a new tab with its enclosing folder and selects the result.

 Improvements:
 - Mouse clicks on the headers of a file table (e.g., NAME, SIZE, DATE) are better detected.